nasutaro211/univents_help_articles/about_event_params.md

 ### Date and starting time
 Enter the date and the time the event will start.
-*Please confirm the time as AM or PM before registering the event time.
+\*Please confirm the time as AM or PM before registering the event time.

 ### End date and time
-Enter the time and the you want to end the event.
+Enter the time when you end the event.
-*Optional
+\*Optional

 ### Starting time of the reception
 If the reception starting time is different from the event starting time, please enter it here.

 ### Capacity
 The capacity information will show the participants how big the event will be.
-For now, we do not have a function such as “Restricting the application due to exceeding capacity” (Request the UniTeam if such features are needed)
+For now, we do not have a function such as “Restricting the application due to exceeding capacity” (If such features are needed, please contact the UniTeam.)

 ### Spoken Language
 Please enter the language of the event.